-Egg salad is about as common as the bread it is served upon and there really isn’t any big secret about this recipe.
-It’s just my version and Bill and I both like it.
+Egg salad is about as common as the bread it is served upon and here's the version Bill and I both like it.

-mustard.
-They’re both fine however, I usually add ground mustard instead and the more you add, the more of a bite your egg salad will have.
-Then there is a touch of ground tarragon, smoked paprika and seasoned pepper included in the recipe.
-Dijon
+Instead of yellow mustard, I usually add ground mustard instead.
+The more you add, the more of a bite your egg salad will have.
+I then include a touch of ground tarragon, smoked paprika and seasoned pepper for plenty of seasoning.

-Have you ever used smoked paprika?
-To begin with, the color is a striking deep red that spreads through the dish you add it to.
+Smoked paprika is a striking deep red.
 Due to the slow oak smoking, it has an intoxicating smoky aroma.
-There are different degrees of it from mild to hot and if you haven’t tried it, you are in for a surprise when using it.
-It definitely adds some spice and a great taste to a dish!
+There are different degrees of it from mild to hot and if you haven’t tried it, you are in for a surprise.

-Now, for making hard cooked eggs: First of all, I have found from experience; do not use fresh eggs to boil as they are tormenting to peel.
-I use eggs that are at least a week old.
+Now, for making hard cooked eggs: I use eggs that are at least a week old, seems like they peel easier.
 Place eggs in a sauce pan with enough cold water to cover eggs by 1 inch; bring the water to a boil.
 Remove the pan from the burner and cover with a lid.
-Let it stand for a half hour, drain the water off and then fill the pan with cold water and let set for a couple of minutes.
+Let it stand for 25 minutes, drain the water off and then fill the pan with cold water and let set for a couple of minutes.
 Drain and refrigerate.
 The eggs will have a smooth texture and there will be no green/grey rings around the yolk.

 So, get busy and start cooking your hard boiled eggs so they will be cooled by lunch time!

 6 hard cooked eggs, cooled, peeled and diced

 1 teaspoon ground mustard

 ¼ teaspoon ground tarragon